 - WDCW had the better talent.
 Their writing was clever, and even their stock-photo selection was funny.
 And that goes to show that creativity alone doesn’t always win accounts.

 - Even if it wins accounts and awards, creativity alone doesn’t always work as marketing.
-The Subway executives knew that — the “zAMbie” concept was entertaining, but it evoked Crispin-Porter-Bogusky’s freaky ads for Burger King, which generated buzz but not sales.
-Plus, “zAMbie” is not clear at first glance — and wouldn’t that be a requirement for people who are morning zombies?
+The Subway executives knew that — the “zAMbie” concept was entertaining, but it’s not understandable at first glance.
+Wouldn’t that be a requirement for morning zombies?

 - Neither agency talked about the actual product!
 I kept wondering, when are they going to say what makes Subway sandwiches better and different than the competition?
 Sure enough, that’s what the Subway execs complained about.
 Right off the bat, both agencies focused on creating a wild concept that could have been used for ANY restaurant.
 Hide the Subway logo, and the concepts could have worked for Wienerschnitzel.